Agentic trade for things that have to be real

 One card.
 One honest read.

-And the part most marketplaces hide: the one thing still unproven, named in plain language, before you spend a dollar.
+And the part most marketplaces bury: what is not proven, named in plain language, before any money moves.

 Beyond one trade